kittrz9/sorta-engine/README.md

 #### animation.h and animation.c
 Very basic animation handling things using spritesheets.<br>

+#### audio.h and audio.c
+A very basic audio synthesizer using PortAudio.
+You provide the ADSR envelope thing and pointer to the function used for the synthesizer in a synthInstrument structure, and then put that with the start and end frequencies, length and volume into a synthData structure and pass that to the playSynth function.
+It'd probably be better to just read the header and C files to understand how to use it since I can't really explain this well (though it would probably be best to read through all the files that you're going to be using).<br>

 #### entity.h and entity.c
 Basically anything that gets updated and/or drawn on screen every frame is an entity.
 It has a pointer to another struct that has other properties (for sort of polymorphism), 2 function pointers that point to functions that will update and draw the entity that gets called every frame, and a function pointer to destroy any resources being used by the entity when the entity is removed.<br>

+#### logging.h and logging.c
+Lets you output to both the terminal and a log file with debug information.<br>

+#### portaudio.h
+Literally just from here <https://github.com/PortAudio/portaudio/blob/master/include/portaudio.h><br>
+It has to be here to use the PortAudio library I think.<br>

 #### renderer.h and renderer.c
 Has very basic functions for drawing rectangles and textures to the screen.
 I should add more functions like them but that's all there is for now.<br>